-Cynthia Toussaint serves as Spokesperson at For Grace and has had Complex Regional Pain Syndrome for 33 years.
+Cynthia Toussaint serves as Spokesperson at For Grace and has had Complex Regional Pain Syndrome for 39 years.
 She founded the organization in 2002 originally to raise awareness about the disease, and later developed Fibromyalgia and Chronic Fatigue Syndrome.
+She is also a cancer survivor.
 Before becoming ill, she was an accomplished ballerina and worked professionally as a dancer, actor and singer.

 Since 1997, she has been a leading advocate for women in pain, raising awareness through local, national and worldwide media as well as public speaking.
 Toussaint championed and gave key testimony at two California Senate hearings.
 The first in May 2001 was dedicated to CRPS awareness.
 The second in February 2004 explored the chronic under treatment of and gender bias toward women in pain (the impetus behind For Grace’s expanded mission.)
 Both of these efforts were the first of their kind in the nation.

 Toussaint has been featured on The Discovery Channel, ABC World News with Diane Sawyer, PBS, Discovery Health, TLC, AARP The Magazine, Newsweek, Woman’s Day and the New York Times, among others.
 She is a consultant for The Discovery Channel, ABC News, FOX News, the National Pain Report and PainPathways, the official magazine of the World Institute of Pain.
 Also, she is a guide and guest contributor for Maria Shriver’s Architects of Change website.

 Her many speaking engagements include the National Institutes of Health, Capitol Hill and the World Health Organization.